ouss150/mob-programming-challenge/README.md

 - initialize the folder for npm
 - install hbs express mongoose dotenv
+- add a .gitignore file excluding the node modules and .env

 ### -------- Iteration 2 --------

+- create the hbs layout with the minimal markup
+- create a .env file containing:
+  - PORT = 3030
+  - MONGO_URI = mongodb://localhost/dev-squad-806
+- create /app.js, just print a "hello, world" message
+- add a dev script in package.json to launch the server

+### -------- Iteration 3 --------

 - create the folders + files structure:
 - /views